Lid Won’t Lock — Lid Switch Assembly Replacement on GE GTW720BSNWS

 Step 7: Position and Install the New Lid Switch Assembly on the GE GTW720BSNWS

 Align the new lid switch assembly with the mounting holes on the underside of the lid frame of the GE GTW720BSNWS.
 The switch module should sit flush against the bracket, with the strike plate facing downward and inward toward the cabinet rim.
 Insert the two Phillips head screws (the original fasteners from your old assembly) through the mounting holes and turn clockwise by hand until finger-tight.
-Do not over-tighten—once the assembly is snug against the frame, stop turning.
+Don’t over-tighten—once the assembly is snug against the frame, stop turning.
 Over-tightening can crack the plastic housing or misalign the strike plate.

 Step 8: Reconnect the Electrical Connector